lucasmoschen/lucasmoschen.github.io/_pages/publications.md

 ## [A model for COVID-19 with isolation, quarantine and testing as control measures](https://arxiv.org/abs/2005.07661)

-This paper is about a deterministic ordinary differential model for COVID-19 so as to understand no pharmaceutical control measures, as iolation, quarantine and testing.
+This paper is about a deterministic ordinary differential model for COVID-19 so as to understand no pharmaceutical control measures, as isolation, quarantine and testing.

 [Download paper here](https://arxiv.org/pdf/2005.07661.pdf)